dusky101/File-Filter-Copier/README.md

 Modify size/time presets or semantics

-- Update SIZE_FILTERS in backend/core/filters.py and the sizeOptions/timeOptions UI arrays in AdvancedFiltersPanel.jsx
+- Update SIZE_FILTERS in backend/core/filters.py and the Size and Time sections in FilterHub.jsx

 Add a copy option (e.g., preserve subfolders)